Understand AI Better than 90% of People, Part 1: Tokens

 For example, the sentence "ChatGPT is amazing!" might be broken into tokens like: "Chat", "G", "PT", " is", " amaz", "ing", "!".

 Why is this important?
-Because tokens are used every time you interact with Claude, Gemini, ChatGPT, or any AI assistant—and when you use them all up, things can get… a little weird.
+Because tokens are used every time you interact with Claude, Gemini, ChatGPT, or any AI assistant—and when you use them all up, things can get… well, a little weird.

-Earlier AI models could handle about 4,000 tokens at a time.
+Earlier AI models could only handle about 4,000 tokens at a time.
 Today, a paid subscription often supports more than 128K (tens of thousands of words), and the most recent versions of large models, like Claude and Gemini in advanced mode, can handle as many as 1 million tokens in a single context window.

 Next up: how context windows work and why they are the real limit behind what AI can remember, see Part 2 for more about Context Windows.